phorton1/base-Pub/FS/implementation.md

     - **ServerSession**
 	  - implements doCommand() to call base class and convert FileInfo objects or error messages to packets that it sends back to the connected client
-	  - implements _delete() to recurse and send intermediate PROGRESS packets back to the client while checking for ABORT packets
 	  - Thus it always terminate with a FileInfo packet, or an ERROR or ABORTED text packet
 	- **SerialSession**
 	  - implements doSerialRequest() which serializes requests (packets) and sends them